 Many popular airlines offer attractive rewards programs.
 The trick is finding the one that best matches your lifestyle.

 The American Airlines AAdvantage® program comes with member incentives that are hard to resist.
-AAdvantage® operates on a tiered rewards system that allows travelers to earn miles with American Airlines and its affiliated carriers.
+AAdvantage® operates on a tiered rewards system that allows travelers to earn miles with American Airlines, its affiliated carriers and other partners.

 From cardholders in the last year